-In recent models, it seems that OpenTX is often adopted as the firmware.
-Information providing sites OpenTX University and RCdiy has more information on how to configure Radios with OpenTX.
-Also please refer How to use OpenTX Radio page.
+In recent models, it seems that OpenTX, EdgeTX are often adopted as the firmware.
+For information on how to set up a transmitter equipped with OpenTX / EdgeTX, refer to How to use OpenTX / EdgeTX Radio page.

 Arm / DisarmEnabling operation of drone is called Arm.
 After binding and turning on radio and drone, turn on Arm switch on radio to enable operations such as sticks.
 If you feel a danger, you can drop drone on the spot by intentionally turning off Arm switch.

 Normally, Arm cannot be performed unless throttle is set to zero and aircraft is level.

 Multi-protocol moduleWith a transmitter called MULTI-Module developed in open source, one radio can handle as many as 75 different transmission protocols.
 This is a collection of four major communication chips CYRF6936, CC2500, A7105, and NRF24L01, also known as "4IN1 MULTI-Module" , "4-in-1" , "JP4IN1".
 Originally open source for personal use, it began developing in 2015 and was later sold by several manufacturers as an external module product such as Jumper JP4IN1 Multi-Protocol Module (Jumper) .
 Currently, it seems that it is often built into the transmitter.

 You can read the list of protocols supported by MULTI-Module on Supported Protocols page of MULTI-Module official site.